niloc3/Niloc3/README.md

 - I’m currently working on lots of discord bots and random web development all over the place
 - I’m currently learning Rust
-- Reach me: niloc203@gmail.com - hello@bdaybot.me - Niloc#0421 on Discord
+- Reach me: niloc3 on Discord
 - Pronouns: he/him